00xmora/autorecon/README.md

 Submit a pull request.

 ### Contact
 For questions, feedback, or support, feel free to reach out:
-Twitter: @omarsamy10
+@omarsamy10
 Email: omarsselim00@gmail.com
 ### Enjoy using AutoRecon! 🚀